Take A Trip To A Western Frontier Town Filled With Orphan’s Without Leaving Home!

 I love hearing from readers!
 Contact me at my primary author website e-mail address: firstname.lastname@example.org

-Take a trip back into time where being an orphan stole the innocence of children growing up with a family!
+Take a trip back into time where being an orphan stole the innocence of children growing up without a family!

 Life for orphan children in Silver Plume, Colorado in 1880 was harsh.